 Growing as a content creator

 I want to grow my own YouTube Channel, with the focus on making other developers successful.
 I want to share important lessons I learn and help them level up in their careers.
-I also want to write more on this blog and share the things I learn.
+I also want to write more on this writing and share the things I learn.

 Growing as a developer